-FIGURE 4.
-ShapOrator's User Interface (UI) is shown.
+Fig. 4. (a) ShapOrator's User Interface (UI) is shown.
 Users can modify different parts of the spaceship.
 To speak, users can hold down the space bar.
 Transcribed speech is visible on the bottom gray panel.
-The three buttons: reset shape, reset orientation and save scene are placed on bottom left corner.
+The three buttons: reset shape, reset view and save scene are placed on bottom left corner. (b) The different parts and parts group of the spaceship model are shown.
+The user can individually make shape and size-based changes to each of the parts or change the number of parts group (parts group come in pairs) in the model.
+For instance, the addition of a new pair of wings is accompanied by an engine and a missile connected to each wing.